lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## example from history and educational stories:
 - The Heike Monogatari

+## The mechanics of contraction into short-term distortions

 ## Distributed, Bulk and Batch operations:
 - managing 'voter' databases:
 -- outreach